SPEAKER BOARD

 From Experience to Enablement: Bridging Operational Insights and Future Nuclear Innovation

-Dr. Anton Anthofer from Dornier Hinneburg is an expert in integrated waste management planning for nuclear facilities.
+Dr. Anton Anthofer from Hinneburg is an expert in integrated waste management planning for nuclear facilities.
 Since 2017, he has led the establishment of the Nuclear Services business segment at VPC in Dresden, addressing the high demand for comprehensive nuclear waste management in Germany.
 Prior to VPC, he worked in waste management at EWN.
 Dr. Anthofer holds a doctorate in nuclear energy technology and thermal engineering from the Technical University of Dresden.

 Day 3 – February 5, 10:50 –11:10

-A View at Modern Reactor Technologies: High-level Radioactive Waste Reduction and LWR-fuel utilization
+A View at Modern Reactor Technologies: High-level Radioactive Waste Reduction and LWR-fuel Utilization

 Join binding.energy on 3–5 February 2026 in Aachen, Germany.
 Early Bird tickets are available for a limited time and in limited quantity.